tawandachiteshe/dokploy-deploy-action/README.md

 - `APPLICATION_NAME`: The name of the application you want to deploy
 - `DOKPLOY_HOST`: The host ip or domain of your dokploy instance.
 - `DOKPLOY_TOKEN`: Create an API token in your profile settings on Dokploy
+- `ENVIROMENT_NAME`: The name of the environment you want to deploy to